Coopy498/Coopy498/README.md

 🚀 Embedded Software Engineer | Aspiring Full-Stack Developer | Tech Enthusiast | Golfer

 Welcome to my GitHub!
-I'm currently an Embedded Systems Engineer working in the defense industry, where I focus on radar systems using C++ and Python.
+I'm currently an Embedded Systems Engineer working in the defense industry, where I focus on embedded systems using C++ and Python.
 I'm transitioning into full-stack development to broaden my skill set and work on dynamic, user-focused applications.

 ---